Pictured: Aberdeen SUTR meeting

 Aberdeen

-From Pat in Aberdeen (see image above) – 24 people in Aberdeen for our first SUTR meeting in two years.
+From Pat in Aberdeen (see featured image above) – 24 people in Aberdeen for our first SUTR meeting in two years.
 Speakers included Labour and SNP councillors, a delegate from the trades council and an SUTR activist.

 Excellent discussion about how to build for the anti-racist demo in Aberdeen on Saturday 7 September (and beyond that).
 One individual, a member of his EIS branch executive, spoke to us about how he can get his branch involved in building SUTR locally.